rickymarinsalda/BPM_project/README.md

 # BPM_project

-This project revolves around the analysis and synthesis of user reviews within a specific category of Amazon products.
+This project revolves around the analysis and synthesis oìf user reviews within a specific category of Amazon products.